xoolive/xoolive.github.io/_pages/about-me.md

 I am a <a href="/research"><span style="color: #9a3334; font-weight: 600">research scientist</span></a>, passionate about <span style="color: #9a3334; font-weight: 600">aviation, maps and data</span>.

-My research interests include Data Science, Machine Learning and Decision Science applied to aviation, with a particular focus on optimisation, anomaly and pattern detection.
-Applications range from air traffic management, operations, predictive maintenance, safety analyses and risk assessment.
+My research focuses on data-driven methods and machine learning for aviation systems, spanning trajectory analysis, trajectory generation, anomaly detection, optimization, and predictive maintenance.
+I work across air traffic management, safety analysis, environmental sustainability, and cybersecurity of aviation surveillance systems, including detection of spoofing attacks and analysis of software-defined radio data.

 Outside office hours, I love to learn new things, especially when it comes to: